yannickoo/esti/README.md

 ## Demo :tv:

 You can start by creating a new room on [esti.io](https://esti.io).
-We have created a [wiki page](https://github.com/yannickoo/esti/wiki/Workflow) with a step by step tutorial.
+Check the [wiki](https://github.com/yannickoo/esti/wiki) for a step by step tutorial.

 ## Install :point_up: